Ishaan2702/BITS-ID-Hashing-Algorithm/README.md

 	  4. BITWISE ROTATE the result from step ii) to the left by 9 bits.
     5. Perform Modulo Addition of the results from step iii) and step iv).

-## ⚠️ Disclaimer

-This project was developed purely for academic and educational purposes as part of a student study initiative.
-Any resemblance to BITS Pilani identifiers is used solely to simulate realistic input formats and does not imply endorsement, affiliation, or official representation of BITS Pilani or its campuses.